Quantum Machine Learning with Classiq

 initial_point=[], # Must be initialized for some optimizers

-optimizer=Optimizer.COBYLA, # Constrained Optimization by Linear Approximation
+optimizer=Optimizer.COBYLA, # Constrained Optimization BY Linear Approximation

 max_iteration=1000,